Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

 Although private clubs are generally not considered to be public accommodations for purposes of anti-discrimination laws, courts generally construe these laws broadly because, well, discrimination is evil.

-And courts don't just go by what the group claims it is.
+Courts don't just go by what the group claims.
 Instead, they look at a long list of factors to determine whether the so-called private group is actually public:

 - The selectivity of the group in admitting its members